ai4r/AIR-ObjectDetection.pytorch/README.md

 This is an implementation of Personal Belongings Detection and Recognition Module in AIR Project.
 The module has two main parts, object detector and instance classifier.
-The object detector is based on [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) and the instance classifier consists of one fc layer.
+The object detector is based on [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), the attention module came from
+ [CBAM and BAM](https://github.com/Jongchan/attention-module), and the instance classifier consists of one fc layer.

-### Environment
-Follow the environment in [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).

 ### Installation